mazx4960/Website-Blog/README.md

 * More robust User authentication system

 ### Completed updates
+* Admin login dashboard to see all the users and activities (done)
 * Implementation of emails
     * notify you when you have registered for an account (done)
     * reset your password if you have forgotten it